uchicago-cs/student-resource-guide/tutorials/linux-advanced.rst

 .. note::

-   If you have not completed the :ref:`Linux Basics Tutorial <tutorial-linux-basics>`, create a new directory and file by running the following in your ``linux-tutorial-files`` directory::
+   If you have not completed the :ref:`Linux Basics Tutorial <tutorial-linux-intro>`, create a new directory and file by running the following in your ``linux-tutorial-files`` directory::